 iOS and Android both use touch interfaces that have a lot in common - swiping, tapping and pinch-and-zoom.
 Both operating systems boot to a homescreen, which is similar to a computer desktop.
 While an iOS home screen only contains rows of app icons, Android allows the use of widgets, which display auto-updating information such as weather and email.
 The iOS user interface features a dock where users can pin their most frequently used applications.

-A status bar runs across the top on both iOS and Android, offering information such the time, WiFi or cell signal, and battery life; on Android the status bar also shows the number of newly received emails or messages.
+A status bar runs across the top on both iOS and Android, offering information such the time, WiFi or cell signal, and battery life; on Android the status bar also shows the number of newly received emails, messages and reminders.

-These videos compare the features of Android Jelly Bean and iOS 6.x on Samsung Galaxy S3 and iPhone 5 respectively:
+This video compare the features of Android KitKat 4.4 and iOS 7 on Google Nexus 5 and iPhone 5 respectively:

 Many different manufacturers make Android phones and they often include some customization over the vanilla Android experience. e.g. HTC Sense or Samsung TouchWiz.
 Depending upon your device and carrier, there may be pre-installed apps that are bundled with your Android device.